WolkOps/WebApp_DevOps_Demo/README.md

-Order Validation Server (OVS)
+Simple Order Server (SOS)
 ===

-Think about it, this is just a simple Order Validation Server.
+Think about it, this is just a Simple Order Server (SOS).